-Thyroiditis is the medical term for swelling (inflammation) of the thyroid gland, which can either cause unusually low or high levels of thyroid hormones in the blood.
+Read more about thyroiditis (swelling of the thyroid gland), which can either cause unusually low or high levels of thyroid hormones in the blood.

 Find out what a total iron-binding capacity (TIBC or transferrin) test measures and what high and low TIBC levels may indicate.